srekoble/slider-mixin/README.md

 > Note: You can name the images as you want as long as they share the same prefix (ie demo-1.jpg, demo-2.jpg or foo-1.jpg, foo-2.jpg etc).
-Each image shoule be in a `jpg` format but you can always modify the images format from the `pure-slider-images` mixin.
+Each image shoule be in `jpg` format but you can always modify the images format from the `pure-slider-images` mixin.

 ## Future tasks